Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions

-Compared with the KLOE values $I_{\rho\pi}=0.937$ and $I_{\mathrm{dir}}=8.5\times10^{-3}$~\cite{KLOE:2003kas}, the direct component is reproduced at essentially the same level, whereas the resonant is somewhat underestimated in the present parametrization.
+Compared with the KLOE values $I_{\rho\pi}=0.937$ and $I_{\mathrm{dir}}=8.5\times10^{-3}$~\cite{KLOE:2003kas}, the direct component is reproduced at essentially the same level, whereas the resonant weight comes out slightly larger in the present parametrization.

-This pattern is physically reasonable within the restricted on-shell approximation.
-Once the full $s$-dependent Omn\`es phase is removed and only the real constant $C_\Omega$ is retained, the interference pattern between the dominant resonant amplitude and the much smaller direct term is altered across the Dalitz plane.
-The resulting shift in $I_{\rho\pi}$ should therefore not be overinterpreted as a precision statement; it is better viewed as a measure of what is lost when the rescattering phase is replaced by a constant enhancement.
-In that sense, the comparison with KLOE is informative in two ways: it confirms that the direct sector remains at the correct scale, and it shows that the detailed redistribution of resonant strength already requires the full $s$ dependence of the FSI treatment.
+This pattern should not be interpreted as a precision determination of the resonant fraction.
+In the present formulation, the full complex Omnès factor is retained, but the FSI treatment is still limited to a minimal single-channel elastic implementation.
+Crossed-channel rescattering, a general dispersive production polynomial, an explicit independent $\omega\pi^0$ amplitude, and a direct fit to the efficiency-corrected KLOE Dalitz bins are not yet included.
+The comparison with KLOE is therefore informative mainly in two respects: it confirms that the direct sector remains at the correct scale, and it shows that the detailed redistribution of resonant strength requires a more complete dispersive and data-level treatment.

 A related caution applies to the often-quoted $\sim6\%$ resonant-direct interference extracted by KLOE~\cite{KLOE:2003kas}.
-The present framework is fully consistent with the qualitative importance of that interference, but it does not yet determine its detailed energy dependence with the accuracy of a dispersive fit.
+The present framework is consistent with the qualitative importance of that interference, but it does not yet determine its detailed energy dependence with the accuracy of a full dispersive amplitude fit.
 Accordingly, the present value of $I_{\rho\pi}$ should be read as a useful phenomenological indicator, not as a final determination.